Sex Crimes Lawyers in Miami, FL

 - Sexual battery on a child under 12: life felony and a life sentence in prison with no possibility of parole

-- Sexual Battery with use of deadly weapon: life felony, and 126 months in prison with up to a full life sentence
+- Sexual Battery with the use of a deadly weapon: life felony, and 126 months in prison with up to a full life sentence

 - Aggravated sexual battery: first degree felony and 94.5 months to 30 years in prison, potential 30 years of probation, and up to $10,000 in fines